microsoft/rnx-kit/packages/dep-check/README.md

 profiles in normal mode by adding `customProfiles` to your package [configuration](#configure).

+### `--exclude-packages`

+Comma-separated list of package names to exclude from inspection.
+This flag may only be used with `--vigilant`.

 ### `--init <app | library>`

 When integrating `@rnx-kit/dep-check` for the first time, it may be a cumbersome